ankithanrsc/ankithanrsc.github.io/_posts/2019-06-16-from-novo-to-maitri.md

 ---
+title: Chapter 2
-title: From Troll to Novo to Maitri
+name: From Troll to Novo to Maitri
 author: Ankitha
 layout: post
 ---